Pedestrian Accident Lawyers Serving Pompano Beach

 An aggrieved party can decide to settle with the insurance company or file a lawsuit if a settlement fails.
 Again, it’s best to involve an attorney who understands the rules applicable to legal action.

 In addition, there is limited time to file an injury claim under the Statute of Limitations in Pompano, FL.
-Survivors of pedestrian accidents have a limit of four years from the date of the injury to file their claim.
+Survivors of pedestrian accidents have a limit of two years from the date of the injury to file their claim.

 Failure to file within time amounts to losing your right to compensation.
 Unfortunately, most injured victims are unaware of this limitation period.
 This means they could commence a lawsuit out of time, and their case will be barred.Is Florida a No-Fault State?

 Florida is a no-fault state.
 Under Florida no-fault auto insurance laws, every vehicle owner must carry a personal injury protection (PIP) policy.
 They must have at least $10,000 in medical and disability benefits and $5,000 in death benefits.
 This policy should pay out regardless of fault after an accident.